 - STOP using air conditioners and the house heating system.
 That alone can save you hundreds by the end of the year.
 Freezing cold house in the winter is great because, apparently, it kills the bugs too.
 Look: Just hang an outfit behind every door and you’re set.
 For example, wear a casual winter jacket while cooking in the kitchen and then when you’re in the living room, add a robe on top of that jacket for added connoisseurship.
 This way you can also enjoy your aperitif in style.
 During the summer, air conditioners are of course a waste of money and earthly resources.
 You’re excused of course if you reside in very hot countries, but still, perspiration from heat expels all the toxins from your body.
 Remember, for thousands of years humans survived fine without the use of air conditioning, and they even managed to write the Hamlet.
 So again, no excuses here.

 - STOP buying jewellery.
 Jewellery and other stones and metals as I call them, such as gold, silver, etc, are completely worthless.
-Why do you need metals hanging over your neck it’s beyond me.
+Why do you need metals hanging over your neck, it’s beyond me.
 Unless you sell them for profit before you die, they’re utterly worthless.
 Natural beauty.
 Simple.
 Keep clean and tidy and no jewellery is needed.
 And who likes jewellery after all?
 Not the pianists.
 Pianists have better things to do instead of buying metals and stones; they buy pianos to practise.

 - STOP texting and calling.
 Becoming a hard-to-find person is and was always fantastic.
 Plus, everybody gullibly is going to think that you are some sort of an artistic personality since you do not care about the trivial things in life.
-Texting and calling only costs just a bit of money of course, but that adds up to quite a bill by the end of the year; instead, buy a pay-as-you-go phone and use the internet to communicate with everybody.
+Texting and calling only costs just a bit of money, of course, but that adds up to quite a bill by the end of the year; instead, buy a pay-as-you-go phone and use the internet to communicate with everybody.
 Emails and the horrid social media are great for that reason: Since everybody’s unfortunately 24/7 hooked on their social media, you can contact them at three o’clock in the morning and they’re going to jump up to get back to you.
 However, do avoid social media for any other use other than instant communication and perhaps building up your businesses.
-They’re wasting your life really.
+They’re wasting your life, really.
 Calls and texts are to be limited to family and close friends only.

 - STOP treating the others when out.
-Always pretend that you’ve left most your money at home and so you “unfortunately” must buy the cheapest thing on the menu.
+Always pretend that you’ve left most of your money at home and so you “unfortunately” must buy the cheapest thing on the menu.
 Also, be kind enough and swiftly give the others the “pleasure” of footing the bill.
 Just make sure that you do not carry through this endeavour far too often, for risking to be labelled “stingy”.
 I know some people that have elevated stinginess to an artistic level that could be envied analogously by the greatest sculptors of the ancient times.
 Meanwhile, those people manage to buy their desired things far more easily than many of us.

 - STOP using paid transportation (or transportation that consumes money earned after tax).
 Just use as often as possible one of the greatest inventions of mankind, the bicycle.
 Ask my friends and acquaintances, but I used to save around eight hundred pounds a year by cycling alone.
 I calculated that in seven years I saved a minimum of £5000!
 That could have been basically a beaten-up grand, but who cares?
 It’s a piano after all – a most wonderful friend and companion.

 - STOP having a life.
 You don’t need a life, you need a piano!
-I’m only kidding of course, but some things in life need sacrifices.
-I hope that you can get the gist behind my harsh expressions and words.
+I’m only kidding, of course, but some things in life need sacrifices.
+I hope that you can get the gist of my harsh expressions and words.
 You are to decide which things are of importance to you and worthy of sacrifice.
 In our case here, piano is our ultimate goal.
 If not, then yes, go and buy a golden necklace.

-That’s all for know.
+That’s all for now.
 I might be adding to this list in the future.
 For now, I hope this article helped a little bit in your attempts to buy a piano, and take what I wrote above with a pinch of salt and not too seriously.
 As they inelegantly say, it’s food for thought.

 Please leave your message below if you feel I’ve left something out.
 And if you liked this article, please consider sharing it and like our page on Facebook.